sjkelleyjr/Deadlock/scenes/chapter_02_scene_breakdown.md

 **Characters**: Alex, Mack, Jordan

 **Action**:
-- Alex discovers the new Taskly system was built by ByteSkip's "Innovation Lab"
+- Alex discovers the new Taskly system was built by ByteSauce's "Innovation Lab"
 - Finds evidence it's buggy, slow, and missing basic features
-- Discovers ByteSkip spent $2M developing it over 18 months
+- Discovers ByteSauce spent $2M developing it over 18 months
 - Mack and Jordan gather around to see the evidence

 **Dramatic Beat**: